quitterielacome/fyp2024/README.md

 ## Aims and Motivations

-This project is dedicated to enhancing glioma diagnosis by using deep learning to non-invasively predict the MGMT promoter methylation status from MRI scans.
+This project is dedicated to enhancing glioma diagnosis by using deep learning to predict the MGMT promoter methylation status from MRI scans non-invasively.
 We evaluate three models of varying complexities—ranging from simple to advanced architectures—to determine if more complex models consistently yield better predictive accuracy and efficiency.
 This comparative analysis aims to identify the most effective model configuration for guiding personalised chemotherapy treatments, ultimately improving patient care by circumventing invasive biopsy procedures.

 ## Models Evaluated